Here's another song that is a simple variation on a previous song: Test Timer. This new one was created as a response to this email:

 Let's use a song.

-I modified the Test Timer song--which you can find in the list to the right--and made it more appropriate for ending an event rather than beginning one.
+I modified the 60-second Test Timer song--which can be found by clicking the Test Timer link at the top of this page--and made it more appropriate for ending an event rather than beginning one.
 As opposed to opening with a trumpet blast, this new song begins with the rather playful call-and-response from the SpongeBob Squarepants theme song.

 "Are you ready kids?"